 When you visit an establishment such as a bar, restaurant, shopping center, nursing home, bank, hotel, or apartment complex, you have the right to expect that you will be safe while you are on that property.
 If you or a loved one is attacked because a property owner fails to keep you safe, you may have a negligent security claim.

 Negligent security occurs when someone is injured because a property owner or manager fails maintain reasonably safe conditions that are appropriate for the activities conducted on the property.
 These cases generally involve an injury to an individual as a result of criminal assault or robbery at a commercial property.

 Hold negligent property owners accountable and get the compensation you need.
-Reach out to an experienced negligent security attorney at Bretz & Young in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays.
+Reach out to an experienced negligent security attorney at Bretz Injury Law in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays.

 What are common types of negligent security cases?

 Negligent security cases can occur in a variety of public places.
 Some examples include: